Anything that is not heritable is of no evolutionary significance.

 Another point is that the two must also have similar opportunities.
 If one of the firemen had been raised in Europe, he probably would not have preferred Budweiser Beer.
 If one had been raised in the wilderness of Brazil, he would not have had the opportunity to join a volunteer fire department.
 An environment that provided poor nutrition to one of them probably would have made a difference in their stature.

-Heritable traits When these fire captains were tested for personality variables such as:
+When these fire captains were tested for the following personality variables they tested as similar as the same person tested twice:

 tolerance,